Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Error analysis

 \section{Error analysis}

-In this section we bound the kernel approximation error due to the equispaced Fourier discretization, and the resulting error (bias) in the posterior mean relative to ``exact'' inference using the true kernel.
-Finally we study the condition number and its implications for convergence rate of the conjugate gradient solver.
+In this section we bound the kernel approximation error due to discretization, state choices of numerical parameters that achieve this bound for the SE and Mat\'ern kernels, then bound the error (bias) in the posterior mean due to both kernel and linear system solution errors, relative to ``exact'' inference using the true kernel.